 Disclaimer: This post was sponsored by the J.M.
 Smucker company.
 All opinions and the yummy recipe are my own.

-We’re going to make an easy syrup that’s infused with exotic cardamom and vanilla bean (recipe below near the bottom of this post).
+We’re going to make an easy syrup that’s infused with exotic cardamom and vanilla bean (recipe below at the bottom of this post).
 Then pour that sweet syrup into your homemade cold brew coffee with a splash of rosewater.

 You’ll adjust the amount both the Homemade Cardamom Vanilla Syrup and rosewater to taste.
 If you don’t like it very sweet you can even double the amount of cardamom and vanilla when you make the syrup.
 That way you can get all the flavor with less syrup and sugar.